Ko Pepeha o toku Papa:

 He uri au o Hongi Hika

-These Iwi sit within the northern Wharenui (big house) of Nga Puhi.
+Ngati Hine and Ngati kahu ki Whangaroa sit within the northern Wharenui (big house) of Nga Puhi.

 My Pakeha ancestry is of Celtic extraction – however, it is my whakapapa as Tangata whenua, that binds me to this time, place and space.

-Born in 1974 and raised in South Auckland, Mangere – my raw talent for visual arts was identified at an early age.
+Born in 1974. and raised in South Auckland, Mangere – my raw talent for visual arts was identified at an early age.

-My professional training began in the Mangere College Art Department at age 13, with Max White – my mentor and lifelong friend.
+My professional training began in the Mangere College Art Department at age 13, with Max White – my mentor and life-long friend.

 From here my passion for Toi Nga Puhi was ignited, a source of artistic awe and wonder to empower my cultural identity and energise my creative soul.

-In 2004 with the support of my whanau, I graduated with a BVA and in 2005 collaborated with a colleague from MIT to open a Gallery, that focused on Maori/Pacific Contemporary Visual Arts called Fresh gallery, Otara Town Centre.
+In 2005 I graduated with a BVA and in 2006 became a founder of Fresh Gallery, that focused on Maori/Pacific Contemporary Visual Arts in the Otara Town Centre.

+The manifestation of Fresh Gallery sought to challenge Western Fine art traditions and asserted ‘indigenous art’ as a living force of NZ art history, not a passing fad.
 Now managed by the Auckland City council, Fresh Gallery continues to hold space for emerging and established Pacifica artists of Manukau – the largest Polynesian city in the world.

 With a young family in tow, I put the pressures and expectations of my urban existence behind us, packed up and left for Pupuke to keep the fire burning.

+The city offers many things and for some the pursuit of material wealth became a pathway to the poverty trap.
 With the ‘sign of the times’ in mind, going home was a ‘no brainer’ and meant letting go of social constructions, toxic relationships, outmoded beliefs and values that no longer served me.
+A time of immense transformation.

-Giving her name to my second daughter, Raiha born in 2011 and raised at Pupuke.
+Gifting her name to my second daughter, Raiha born in 2011 and raised at Pupuke.

+In 2015 I also gained employment at Whangaroa College as a teacher aid.
+Then in 2016 as a Visual Arts teacher – a profession I aspired to.
 I was excited to be contributing to the creative development of our Rangatahi and was able to spear head a number of community projects while in this role.

 The restoration of mahi toi became my main focus, purpose and drive.